 I know it’s sometimes survival mode for you to catch some extra z’s, but try to delay those extra snuggles in your bed, immediate nursing, bottle feeding, or breakfast, and TV for at least 10 minutes after your child wakes up to break that association.

 Too Much Light

 I tell my families they shouldn’t be able to see their hand in front of their face, whether it’s 2:00 pm or 2:00 am.
-If you’re looking for some better blackout solutions, check out the list I made of my favorite/most recommended products!
+If you’re looking for some better blackout solutions, check out my favorites!

-When I work with families on correcting these early mornings, we make it a rule that morning is not until at least 6:00 am…no one wants to start their day any earlier, and we certainly don’t want that being a pattern.
+When I work with families on correcting these early mornings, we make it a rule that morning is not until at least 6:00 am…no one wants to start their day any earlier, and we certainly don’t want that becoming a pattern.